Swimming in Ocean at Gold Coast

 That is why it is really important to only swim in the patrolled areas between the flags.

-Sometimes on the Gold Coast you can get sea lice, which are more of an irritation than anything else and seem to be picky about who they target.
+Sometimes on the Gold Coast you can get sea lice.
+They are more of an irritation than anything else and seem to be picky about who they target.
 I can be standing in the water right next to my daughter and she can be jumping around like a kangaroo, whilst I look on wondering what it going on :D !
 But then, mozzie's don't tend to bite me either!

 I hope that answers your question, if you have any more, please put them in the comments below and I will try to answer them for you.